srcreigh/srcreigh.github.io/src/essays/everything.markdown

-understand everything, you will always *object* and say, &ldquo;but how could you possibly understand the past, where all is lost;&rdquo; you might say &ldquo;reality is too vast and complex to be understood by any single person,&rdquo; or &ldquo;how could I, terrible, and stupid and bad at everything as I am, be progressing in a positive direction?&rdquo;&mdash;and to be honest, it is only your venture to discover all the bad sense in these objections.
+understand everything, you will always *object* and say, &ldquo;but how could you possibly understand the past, where all is lost;&rdquo; you might say &ldquo;reality is too vast and complex to be understood by any single person,&rdquo; or &ldquo;how could I, terrible, and stupid and bad at everything as I am, be progressing in such a positive direction?&rdquo;&mdash;and to be honest, it is only your venture to discover all the bad sense in these objections.
 Why would a terrible stupid person be good at understanding everything?
 Well, maybe the popular conception of &ldquo;everything&rdquo; includes a lot of trick puzzles that aren't worth the time to solve again;
 and your &ldquo;stupidity&rdquo; is actually an intelligent refusal to participate *again*, to